smiglan/Algorithms/README.md

 # Algorithms
- This repository contains code for different algorithms implemented as part of coursework at NCSU
+ This repository contains different algorithms implemented as part of coursework at NCSU

 ## __Sorting__